 “Ah,” said the Marquis of Saint-Méran, a woman with forbidding eyes, thin lips, and an aristocratic and elegant figure despite her fifty years, “If all those revolutionists who persecuted us during the Terror were here now, they would have to agree that ours was the true devotion, for we remained faithful to a crumbling monarchy while they attached themselves to the rising sun and made their fortunes while we were losing everything we owned.
 They would have to admit that our king was truly Louis the Beloved, while their usurper was never anything except Napoleon the Cursed.
 Isn’t that right, Monsieur de Villefort… the Bonapartists had neither our conviction nor our devotion?”

 “Yes, madame, but they have something which replaces all that: fanaticism.
 Napoleon is the Mohammed of the West for those vulgar, highly ambitious people.
 For them he’s not only a legislator and a master, he’s a symbol.
 The personification of equality.
-While Robespierre represented the ‘lowering’ equality of bringing kings to the guillotine, Napoleon represented the ‘higher’ equality of elevating people to the throne.” —from Alexander Dumas’ Count of Monte Cristo
+While Robespierre represented the ‘lowering’ equality of bringing kings to the guillotine, Napoleon represented the ‘higher’ equality of elevating people to the throne.”

 I am envious of this moment, fictional though it likely is.

-In the whole span of human activity on this planet there are only a few among us who, over the course of their lifetimes, have gotten to discover the lesson firsthand that the combination of idealism, bravery, ambition, and power—real power—is seductive, intoxicating, and unfortunately often doomed.
+In the whole span of human activity on this planet there are only a few figures who, over the course of their lifetimes, have gotten to discover firsthand that the combination of idealism, bravery, ambition, and power—real power—is seductive, intoxicating, and unfortunately often doomed.
 These figures dance on the pages of history like whirling beautiful flames, there to remind us of the heights mortals can reach, though we may never personally reach such a height ourselves.
 But these rare flames who grace the records of our past and mesmerize us also—normally—die young, or if they do not die physically, their spirits are extinguished; as if some undiscovered law of the universe demands a rebalance for the disproportion in excitement they experienced and generated.

 In this essay, I’m going to subvert the typical outline structure and state my conclusion first: that Napoleon was an “Enlightenment conqueror” ruling an empire of the proletariat.
 His invasions of kingdoms was the major catalyst that turned Europe democratic, and this was not unintended.
 He knew that the old monarchies had no intention of allowing their people to acquire self-governing powers.
 And this is why, in nearly all cases after Napoleon conquered a country, he would either install new egalitarian governments with new constitutions or, at the very least, leave the defeated monarchies so weakened that the peasants under them had the opportunity to demand self-governance.
 Before Napoleon, the Enlightenment had stalled, and by the late 18th century many European countries were still ruled by royal families who showed no signs of leaving the scene.
 At this point, the Age of Enlightenment and the emergence of republican democracies appeared to have just been a fad.
 A flash in the pan.
 It would take the ambitious third son of an inconsequential attorney from a backwater island to change this.
 The Ted-Ed narrator of an animated history put it succinctly when he said: